wdi-sf-march-2014/notes/JavascriptTemplates/javascript_templating_and_xss.md

 # Javascript Templating and XSS

-## Agenda
+## Objectives

-* An XSS example
+* Identify XSS attacks
-* Templates in JS/HTML
+* Create a template in JS/HTML
-* Templates in Rails/JS
+* Create a templates in Rails/JS
-* A Note on sharing templates

 ## The XSS Attack
 ### What is XSS?